The Best Things to Eat in Miami for $10 or Less

 We know, a cookie doesn’t count as an actual meal.
 But this isn’t just any old treat.
 It’s a flavorful explosion of guava, Maria cookies (crunchy tea biscuits), white chocolate chips and a cream cheese frosting—and when we say it’ll keep you full for hours, we mean it.

 Choose from a selection of fresh fish, then add coconut jasmine rice or cilantro quinoa and a handful of sauces like aji amarillo, rocoto or tradicional (a mix of lime juice and avocado).
 It’s the biggest, tastiest (and most affordable) bowl of fresh fish you’ll ever eat.

 Multiple locations; myceviche.com

 Miami abounds with excellent burgers, but there’s nothing quite like this double cheeseburger ($10 during happy hour), smothered in Ariete’s secret sauce on a toasted bun.
 Pro tip: Load up on napkins.
 This one gets pretty messy.

 3540 Main Hwy., Coconut Grove; 305-640-5862 or arietemiami.com

 Sobe Club at La Sandwicherie ($10)

-It’s hard to go wrong at this South Beach sandwich mecca, but after a morning of sun and waves, we find ourselves craving this summery combo of turkey, Brie and avocado.
+It’s hard to go wrong at this South Beach sandwich mecca, but after a morning of sun and waves, we find ourselves craving this summery combo of turkey, avocado and lots of veggies.